Concurrent Process Histories and Resource Transducers: Introduction

 \subsection{Organization and Prerequisites}

 \emph{Prerequisites}.
-This paper is largely self-containted, but we assume some familiarity with category theory, in particular with monoidal categories and their string diagrams.
-Some good references are \cite{Mac71,Sel10,Fon18}.
+This paper is largely self-contained, but we assume some familiarity with category theory, in particular with monoidal categories and their string diagrams.
+Some good references are~\cite{Mac71,Sel10,Fon18}.

 \emph{Organization}.
-In Section \ref{sec:resourcetheories} we review the resource-theoretic interpretation of symmetric monoidal categories.
-We continue by reviewing the theory of double categories in Section \ref{sec:singledouble}, specialized to the single object case.
-In Section \ref{sec:corneringcrossing} we introduce cornerings of a resource theory, in particular the free such cornering, and exhibit the existence of crossing cells in the free cornering.
-In Section \ref{sec:interpretation} we show how the free cornering of a resource theory inherits its resource-theoretic interpretation while enabling the concurrent decomposition of resource transformations.
-In Section \ref{sec:compactclosed} we consider the case in which the original resource theory is given by a compact closed category, as in the theory of double-entry bookkeeping.
-In Section \ref{sec:conclusion} we conclude and consider directions for future work.
+In Section~\ref{sec:resourcetheories} we review the resource-theoretic interpretation of symmetric monoidal categories.
+We continue by reviewing the theory of double categories in Section~\ref{sec:singledouble}, specialized to the single object case.
+In Section~\ref{sec:corneringcrossing} we recall the notion of proarrow equipment, introduce the free cornering of a resource theory, and exhibit the existence of crossing cells in the free cornering.
+In Section~\ref{sec:interpretation} we show how the free cornering of a resource theory inherits its resource-theoretic interpretation while enabling the concurrent decomposition of resource transformations.
+In Section~\ref{sec:transducers} we consider the category of resource transducers and investigate its structure, and in Section~\ref{sec:axiomscheme} we give an axiom scheme for it.
+In Section~\ref{sec:conclusion} we conclude and consider directions for future work.